Colorize Black and White Images: Get Realistic Looking Results in ZPS X

 For better control over your masking, add an Exposure adjustment layer.
 It will make minor imperfections more visible. especially in dark areas.

 In the picture below, you can see the result of masking the skin.
-Neither the photo nor the skin look very realistic yet, but this will soon change.
+Neither the photo nor the skin looks very realistic yet, but this will soon change.
 As soon as we finish colorizing the other parts of the photo, we’ll dive into the final adjustments and fine-tune everything.

 Colorize Black and White Images